Greenlandic language: Inflection

 Greenlandic verbs inflect for agreement with agent and patient and for mood and for voice.
-There are eight moods, four of which are used in independent clauses the others in subordinate clauses.
+There are eight moods, four of which are used in independent clauses, the others in subordinate clauses.
 The four independent moods are indicative, interrogative, imperative and optative.
 The four dependent moods are causative, conditional, contemporative and participial.
 Verbal roots can take transitive, intransitive or negative inflections and so all eight mood suffixes have those three forms.
 The inflectional system is even more complex since transitive suffixes encode both agent and patient in a single morpheme, with up to 48 different suffixes covering all possible combinations of agent and patient for each of the eight transitive paradigms.
 As some moods do not have forms for all persons (imperative has only 2nd person, optative has only 1st and 3rd person, participial mood has no 4th person and contemporative has no 3rd person), the total number of verbal inflectional suffixes is about 318.

 Indicative and interrogative moods

 The indicative mood is used in all independent expository clauses.
 The interrogative mood is used for questions that do not have the question particle immaqa "maybe".

 The table below shows the intransitive inflection of the verb neri- "to eat" in the indicative and interrogative moods (question marks mark interrogative intonation; questions have falling intonation on the last syllable, unlike English and most other Indo-European languages, whose questions are marked by rising intonation).
 Both the indicative and the interrogative mood have a transitive and an intransitive inflection, but only the intransitive inflection is given here.
 Consonant gradation like in Finnish appears to occur in the verb conjugation (with strengthening to pp in the 3rd person plural and weakening to v elsewhere).

 The table below shows the transitive indicative inflection for 1st, 2nd, and 3rd person singular subjects of the verb asa- "to love" (an asterisk means that the form does not occur as such but uses a different reflexive inflection).

-The table below gives the basic form of all the inflexional suffixes in the indicative and interrogative moods.
+The table below gives the basic form of all the inflectional suffixes in the indicative and interrogative moods.
 Where the indicative and interrogative forms differ, the interrogative form is given second in brackets.
 Suffixes used with intransitive verbs are in italics, while suffixes used with transitive verbs are unmarked.